 Rodriguez Cabrero G, Montserrat Codorniu J, Arriba Gonzalez de Durana A, Marban Gallego V and Moreno Fuentes FJ (2018) European Social Policy Network Thematic Report on Challenges in Long-Term Care, Spain.
 European Commission, Brussels.

-- 1.07.
-Care coordination and personalization
+- 1.06.
+Care coordination

 A published study aimed to analyse the residential care crisis in Spain in the context of the COVID-19 pandemic and its impact on high mortality and abandonment of the user population.
 The theoretical focus of the analysis was the comprehensive and person-centred care (CPCC) model based on the autonomy of people and the centrality of their rights.
 The study concludes by proposing a comprehensive reform of long-term care that includes both a change in residential care in the form of small cohabitation units and reinforcement of care in the home and the community as a growing preference for the elderly population.
-An optimal combination of residential and home care is the basic proposal of this work.
+An optimal combination of residential and home care is the basic proposal of this work (Gallego et al., 2021).